ElSrJuez/avahi-hosts/README.md

 ### 7. Automating Execution

-To run the script automatically every 12 hours, you can use either **systemd timers** or **cron**.
+To run the script automatically every 12 hours, you can use either **systemd timers**.
 Here, we'll explain how to use systemd timers.

 #### Using systemd Timers